rewpparo/rw_garage/readme.md

     Jobs and minimum grade to access the garage.
 Example : Job = {["police"] = 0, ["ambulance"] = 2}
 Spots : number
     Number of cars that can be stored in this garage.
-Unspecified = unlimited Fee : number TODO
+Unspecified = unlimited Fee : number
     How much you need to  pay to store your car, as a one time payment HourlyFee : number TODO
-    How much you have to may to store your car, per hour SocietyFee : string
+    How much you have to pay to store your car, per hour SocietyFee : string
     Transfer the fees to this society account in addon_accounts.
 Requires esx_society